 Top 10 Best Canister Filters Reviewed

-Now that you know about the good and bad of the thing, let’s move on to our ten favorite units out there.
+Now that you know about the good and bad of the canister filters, let’s move on to our ten favorite units out there.
 Keep in mind that this is a list according to our findings and judgment.

-1. OASE Indoor Aquatics Biomaster Thermo 600 – Packed With Features
+1. OASE Indoor Biomaster Thermo – best canister filter for Planted aquarium

 - The Bio master thermos 600 has an integrated heater in compact filter design